cloud-coder/cascon2018-slackapp/lab03-option02-watsonassistant/README.md

 ## Objective

-Enhance the IBM function to call the Watson Assitant API to have a conversation in Slack.
+Enhance the IBM function to call the Watson Assistant API to have a conversation in Slack.

 ## Architecture